Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If you're new to modding, Load Order (mod priority) is sacred!

-You can't use an application that regularly messes up established Load Order, because it cause mod conflicts, errors, and crashes.
+You can't use an application that regularly messes up established Load Order, because it causes mod conflicts, errors, and crashes.

 I care about game stability first and foremost.

-Users kept complaining that the Load Order would randomly wander between playing the Vortex Collection.
+Users kept complaining that the Load Order would randomly rearrange itself between sessions when playing the Vortex Collection.

+You need like a damn PHD to understand all of Vortex's quirks.

-It became too time consuming to help users troubleshoot.
+It became too time consuming to help users troubleshoot, and I didn't like people bad-mounting my hard work because the tool was screwing up.

 So, it was get the ModList to work in MO2/Wabbajack, or quit providing the list for users entirely.